 There are 4,600 nonresident deer tags available from a separate pool of licenses.
 The stand alone deer license is priced at $592. and is called the Deer Combination License because it includes Deer, Upland Bird and Fishing.

-The nonresident deer license will probably sell out.
-There are only 4,600 tags available and the $580. price tag is not high enough to put off demand.
+The nonresident deer license may sell out.
+There are only 4,600 tags available and the $596. price tag is not high enough to put off demand.

 Applications for these licenses must be post marked on or before March 15th to insure you are in the drawing.